-- Tobacco companies have a long history of targeting youth. - Tobacco companies have also targeted those of lower socioeconomic status through point-of-sale advertisements and increased billboard placement in poorer areas. - For many years, the tobacco industry specifically targeted behavioral healthcare facilities and persons with behavioral health conditions through the use of promotional giveaways and charitable donations, including providing free cigarettes to psychiatric facilities. - The tobacco industry has funded research to foster the myth that cessation would be too stressful, because persons with mental illness use nicotine to alleviate negative mood (i.e., self-medicate).
+- Tobacco companies have a long history of targeting youth. - Tobacco companies have also targeted those of lower socioeconomic status through point-of-sale advertisements and increased billboard placement in poorer areas. - For many years, the tobacco industry specifically targeted behavioral healthcare facilities and persons with behavioral health conditions through the use of promotional giveaways and charitable donations, including providing free cigarettes to psychiatric facilities.
+In addition, many tobacco advertising campaigns falsely depict smokers experiencing stress relief and mood elevation from smoking. - The tobacco industry has funded research to foster the myth that cessation would be too stressful, because persons with mental illness use nicotine to alleviate negative mood (i.e., self-medicate).